Nizarll/neyser/README.md

 how to serialize:

 **Todo**:\
--Add fixed sized floats.\
+- Add fixed sized floats.\
--Add serialization for signed integers.\
+- Add serialization for signed integers.\
--Serialization for mixed-endian and other endianesses.
+- Serialization for mixed-endian and other endianesses.

 **host machine** :
 ```c